seL4/sel4-tutorials/tutorials/hello-camkes-1/hello-camkes-1.md

 construction of a CAmkES application with two components: an Echo server, and its Client that makes calls to it.
-These components are defined when you initialise your build repository, found in the following sub-directories:
+These components are defined when you initialise your build repository, found in the following camkes file:

-- `hello-camkes-1/components/Client/Client.camkes`
-- `hello-camkes-1/components/Echo/Echo.camkes`
+- `hello-camkes-1/hello-1.camkes`

 Find the Component manual section here:
 <https://github.com/seL4/camkes-tool/blob/master/docs/index.md#component>